What is lifting equipment?

 Requirements for safe use of lifting equipment

 Lifting equipment and operations are subject to strict regulatory requirements as defined under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER).
 These regulations require all lifting operations involving lifting equipment to be properly planned by a competent person, appropriately supervised and to be carried out in a safe manner.
-LOLER also requires that all equipment used for lifting is fit for purpose, appropriate for the task, suitably marked and, in many cases, subject to statutory periodic 'thorough examination'
+LOLER also requires that all equipment used for lifting is fit for purpose, appropriate for the task, suitably marked and, in many cases, subject to periodic statutory inspection referred to as 'thorough examination'

 Anyone who manages lifting equipment or lifting operations must check and maintain the equipment used and plan lifting operations including those that involve lifting people and incorporate the equipment used into a formal statutory testing regime.
-Departments must ensure that their equipment are recorded on the Estates Department's statutory testing register.
+Departments must ensure that their equipment are recorded on the Statutory Inspection Report Form

 External guidance in the safe use of lifting equipment is provided on the right hand side of this page.